hackolade/docs/Studio/BenefitsofmodelingapplytoNoSQLan.md

 # Benefits of data modeling apply to NoSQL and Agile

-# The benefits of data modeling also apply to NoSQL and Agile development

-&nbsp;

 "In many ways, up-front data design with NoSQL databases can actually be *more* important than it is with traditional relational databases...
 Beyond the performance topic, NoSQL databases with flexible schema capabilities similarly require *more* discipline in aligning to a common information model...
 The flexible schema is a great innovation for quick evolution of your data model, and yet it requires discipline to harvest the benefits without experiencing major data quality issues and frustrations as a result.“&nbsp; Ryan Smith, Information Architect at Nike&nbsp;

 &nbsp;